 4. Risk Management Committee

 6. Corporate Social Responsibility Committee

-A detailed note on the composition of the Board and its committees is provided in the Corporate Governance Report section of this Annual Report.
+A detailed note on the composition of the Board and its committees is provided in the Corporate Governance Report a part of this Annual Report.

-All the related party transactions are entered on arms length basis and are in compliance with the applicable provisions of the Companies Act, 2013 and the SEBI LODR.
+All the related party transactions that were entered into during the Financial Year 2018-19 were on an arms length basis and in the ordinary course of business.
 There are no materially significant Related Party transactions made by the Company with Promoters, Directors or Key Management Personnel etc. which may have potential conflict with the interest of the company at large.

-The details of the transactions with Related Parties during the year, are provided in the accompanying financial statements and also in form AOC-2 forming part of this report.
+The details of the transactions with Related Parties during the year, are provided in the accompanying financial statements and also in form AOC-2 is appended as Annexure 2 to the Boards Report.